vinceumo/todo/tutorial.md

 ],
 ```

-We now need a new method so we can add our new todo to a list in `todoLists`
+We need a new method, so we can add our new todo to a list in `todoLists`

 ```js
 addNewTodo: function() {